top of page

 If customers can’t find the answers they need in your help center, it will be of little help to them.

 GA4 enables you to track user searches within your Zendesk Guide instance.
 This can give you clear insights into popular search terms and instances where users couldn't find anything.
-You’ll want to look at that data to optimize your search functionality, identify content gaps, and enhance the search experience for your users.
+You’ll want to look at that data to optimize your search functionality, identify content gaps, and enhance the search experience for your users:

 • Create content to cover queries with no results and add search keywords into existing articles to help users find the information easier.